SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 ### associateListViewCommandSet

-Sets column formatting for a field.
-For more information, see [Use column formatting to customize SharePoint](column-formatting.md).
+Associates a ListViewCommandSet to the list

 #### JSON values